frederic-perez/AmE-dictionary/data/dictionary.md

 __cognizant__
 __cogwheel__
 __cohesive__ :dart::two::hammer: _A more cohesive layout._
-__cohort study__ _n_ A particular form of longitudinal study that samples a cohort (a group of people who share a defining characteristic, typically those who experienced a common event in a selected period, such as birth or graduation), performing a cross-section at intervals through time.
+__cohort study__ _n_ :two: A particular form of longitudinal study that samples a cohort (a group of people who share a defining characteristic, typically those who experienced a common event in a selected period, such as birth or graduation), performing a cross-section at intervals through time.
 __coif__ _Strange coif._
 __coiffed__
 __coil__